 Generally when it comes to building muscle and doing what I call functional fitness or calisthenics there are two approaches:

-- One is to lift weights and do a shed loads of reps.
+- One is to lift weights and do shed loads of reps.

 - Two is to do bodyweight based movements.

-Now generally I’m not a fan of lifting weights because I find it boring and it only works one specific muscle group at once.
-However being an aerialist I need to be able to use multiple muscles at once.
-For example if I’m doing aerial silks and inverting I’m using forearms, shoulders, triceps, core, glutes and back muscles at once.
-So for me I’m a firm believer in using bodyweight exercises to build muscle.
+Generally I’m not a fan of lifting weights because I find it boring and it only works one specific muscle group at once.
+However being an aerialist I need to be able to use multiple muscles at the same time.
+For example, if I’m doing aerial silks and inverting I’m using forearms, shoulders, triceps, core, glutes and back muscles at once.
+So for me, I’m a firm believer in using bodyweight exercises to build muscle.
 I do still do a small amount of weight lifting if I’m aiming for specific muscles but 90% of my training is bodyweight based and here’s 3 reasons why you should do more bodyweight training:

-1. It works your body harder burning more fat
+1. It works your body harder and burning more fat

 It’s the same with any bodyweight movement, you are never utilising one single muscle so your body always has to work harder burning more calories and ultimately tapping into its fat reserves.

 While bodyweight movements are great for building strength and muscle they are also a great way to work on your flexibility.
 There’s no doubt that anything like pole, aerial hoop, aerial silks or trapeze requires a level of flexibility as well as strength.
 So if you’re like me and not really a fan of stretch it’s a great way to keep yourself flexible.
 For example transitioning from downward dog to cobra is a combination of stretch and strength.

 3. It requires more focus